anandtpatel/AutoCompare/README.md

 Please note that you must call `Configure<Type>()` only once per type, and call it before any call to `Compare<Type>()` is made or it will throw an exception.

 More examples can be found in AutoCompare.Tests

+Note: This library is ported from [AutoCompare](https://www.nuget.org/packages/AutoCompare/)

 Licence
 -------